krist00fer/ef-01-git/docs/instructions-easy.md

 > This exercise is created to avoid problems since most merges will work automatically due to the fact that most everyone will have a name that is unique (but not necessary).
 In real life, there will be changes that conflict with the ones you want to make and sometimes those can be quite tricky to solve.
 These kind of conflicts are named "Merge Conflicts".

-> If merge conflicts occurrs that you are unable to solve, connect with your instructur or a colleague for help.
+> If merge conflicts occurs that you are unable to solve, connect with your instructor or a colleague for help.

 16. Commit the merge - If a merge happened, we need to commit it.
-Git automatically stage the merge for you, but doesn't automatically commit the changes.
-This allows you to check that everything worked out according to your beleifs (i.e. you should test again at this point).
-Use `git status` to see if there are uncommited files and commit them using `git commit` if necessary:
+Git automatically stage the merge for you but doesn't automatically commit the changes.
+This allows you to check that everything worked out according to your beliefs (i.e. you should test again at this point).
+Use `git status` to see if there are uncommitted files and commit them using `git commit` if necessary:

 ```bash
 git status